Thomas Sanders (entertainer): Sanders Sides

-Since October 19, 2016, Thomas Sanders has run a YouTube web series called Sanders Sides, co-written with Joan S., in which he discusses personal or existential issues with four main characters, collectively known as the titular "Sanders Sides".
-Sanders Sides consists of two seasons with a total as of May 2020 of 30 episodes released on a variable periodicity.
+Since October 19, 2016, Thomas Sanders has run a YouTube web series called Sanders Sides, formerly co-written with Joan S., in which he discusses personal or existential issues with four main characters, collectively known as the titular "Sanders Sides".
+Sanders Sides consists of two seasons with a total of 33 episodes as of January 2024, released on a variable periodicity.
 Season 1 has 17 episodes released from October 19, 2016, to July 19, 2017.
-Season 2 began on September 1, 2017, and as of May 2020, it has 13 episodes.
-It is a spin-off from the Vine/Sanders Shorts series, as Patton, Roman and Logan are inspired by characters that had previously debuted on Vine in 2014, the Dad Guy, the Prince Guy, and the Teacher Guy respectively.
+Season 2 began on September 1, 2017, and as of January 2024, it has 15 episodes.
+It is a spin-off from the Vine/Sanders Shorts series, as the characters Patton, Roman and Logan are inspired by characters that had previously debuted on Vine in 2014, as the "Dad Guy", the "Prince Guy", and the "Teacher Guy," respectively.
 The Sanders Sides are usually all portrayed by Sanders himself.
-Sanders Sides has featured sometimes appearances of guest stars like Lilly Singh or Butch Hartman who, apart from appearing as himself, created an animated sequence exclusively for Sanders Sides where Thomas and his Sides became cartoon characters.
+Sanders Sides has featured guest stars such as Lilly Singh, Leslie Odom Jr., or Butch Hartman who, apart from appearing as himself, created an animated sequence exclusively for Sanders Sides.
 Tara Strong, who had already appeared in several Vines and Sanders Shorts, also made a voice cameo in Hartman's episode.
 On November 22, 2019, a companion series titled Sanders Asides was premiered, featuring the Sides in lighter stories in shorter episodes designed, in Sanders' words, to feature stories not directly linked to the main narrative.

 The Sanders Sides are "physical-mental projections" of Thomas' mind, and represent different aspects of Thomas' personality.
 Thomas usually starts each episode as an ordinary vlog about a certain topic or dilemma.
-The series is mostly comedic with some more dramatic elements.
+The series is mostly comedic, with some more dramatic elements and several ongoing plots.